-Often you will be asked to compare your experimental or calculated value to an "accepted" or theoretical value.
+Often you will be asked to compare you experimental or calculated value to an "accepted" or theoretical value.
 The closer you are to the accepted value, the greater the accuracy of your experiment.
-Percent error is a common method used for calculating accuracy: % error = 100 x difference/accepted value.
 The accepted value could be located in a reference such as the Handbook of Chemistry and Physics.
-The difference between your value and the accepted value is then divided by the accepted value and multiplied by 100 to calculate the percent error.
-The smaller the percent error, the more accurate your experimental value.
+Percent error is a common method for reporting accuracy, where a smaller percent error represents a more accurate experimental value.
+Percent error is calculated as: